thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 2.2 Requirements

 * 2.2.1: Adjusted timing mechanisms on content that is displayed via a time limit.
+(A)
 * 2.2.2: Mechanisms to stop / pause blinking, scrolling or moving text.
+(A)

 ### 2.2 Solutions